AgnostiqHQ/covalent/CONTRIBUTING.md

 git branch branch_name develop
 ```

-To move to a given branch:
+To checkout the branch:

 ```bash
 git checkout branch_name
 ```

-The last two commands can be combined into one command:
+The two commands can be combined into:

 ```bash
 git checkout -b branch_name develop
 ```

+### How and when to do a Pull Request

+Pull requests should be done as soon as the implementation on an issue has started on the feature branch.

 ## Linking Pull Request to issue number